Update: September 2021

 Following significant financial losses, Etihad was forced to halt its recruitment drive in 2017 and many successful candidates were placed “on-hold” for over a year.
 Things, though, have changed a lot in the last few years and Etihad has held over a hundred recruitment events since it restarted hiring in late 2018.

 The following step by step guide will help you through the process and give you an indication of what to expect.

 Step 1.
 Submit Online Application

 For the past few years, Etihad encouraged online applications via their official careers website.
-They did hold some Open Days – but these were few and far between.
-At the moment, Etihad has only announced ‘Invite Only’ Assessment Day’s (now postponed).
+While they did hold some Open Day’s, these were few and far between and pretty much the exception rather than the norm.

 If you’ve previously applied but were not successful, you won’t be able to submit an application on your old account (this is a reported bug in the Etihad system that has not yet been addressed).
 Simply delete your account and start over.

 What You Need

 You’ll need the following items for your online application: